KittyGiraudel/sass-guidelines/pages/en/_mixins.md

 They can contain full CSS rules and pretty much everything that is allowed anywhere in a Sass document.
 They can even take arguments, just like functions.
 Needless to say, the possibilities are endless.

 But I feel I must warn you against abusing the power of mixins.
 Again, the keyword here is *simplicity*.
 It might be tempting to build extremely powerful mixins with massive amounts of logic.
 It’s called over-engineering and most developers suffer from it.
-Don’t over think your code, and above all keep it simple.
+Don’t overthink your code, and above all keep it simple.
 If a mixin ends up being longer than 20 lines or so, then it should be either split into smaller chunks or completely revised.

 ### Basics